-I am proud to say that I was born in Milton Keynes and I even bought my first home here (and will be staying in MK when I buy my next place!).
+I am proud to say that I was born in Milton Keynes and I even bought my first AND second home here, and I plan to stay here for the long run.
 It’s a really unique town – I absolutely love it here and I can’t imagine ever living anywhere else to be honest.

-Milton Keynes is sometimes mocked by those who have never actually visited – but there’s plenty more to the town than just concrete cows and roundabouts (although there are over 130)!
+I’ve been a Milton Keynes blogger for over 8 years now, and MK is sometimes mocked by those who have never actually visited – but there’s plenty more to the town than just concrete cows and roundabouts (although there are over 130)!
 It might not be the first place you think of when planning a weekend away, but the ‘new town’ (it turned 50 years old last year) has a lot to offer.
 There’s plenty to do and see, and it’s easy to access as it’s slap bang between London, Birmingham, Oxford and Cambridge.

 Here are my 10 reasons to visit Milton Keynes…